 If investors are able to select the most talented managers, they are likely to achieve above-average returns.
 Just as in the world of listed securities.
 Obviously, spreading your investments is key.
 But how to do that when you, as an investor, have limited time and capital at your disposal?

-In our view, supported by industry data, smaller successful funds run by newer managers will outperform the larger, more well-established names.
+In our view, supported by industry data, the best smaller fund manager and their funds run by newer managers will outperform the larger, well-established names.
 The reasons are multiple, one major reason being that the smaller funds operate in a SME market niche where the larger capital providers cannot participate and, hence, avoid auction-pricing on their deals.

 The problem with this is, however, that smaller funds do not fit all investor's investment appetite.
 Larger pensions funds, for example, cannot invest in these vehicles due to their size.